 A good next step is a no-knead bread recipe.
 You simply place the dough in a Dutch oven and put the pot on the grill—this way you don't have to worry about the bottom of the bread burning.
 Once you have mastered that, feel free to try a traditional bread recipe.
 It is best to form the dough into smaller loaves so the bottom doesn't burn before the inside is fully cooked, and make sure to slash the top of the loaf in a few places to allow the steam to escape (this prevents a soggy interior).
 Check on the bread to see if it is baking evenly; if the bottom looks like it's getting too brown too fast, move the loaf to a cooler part of the grill.

 Flatbreads, such as pizza crust and focaccia, need to be able to hold together on your grill.
 You can place them right on the grate as long as the grate provides enough support.
-If you have a wide slotted grate, make the breads thicker, or use an appropriate rack on top of the grill.
+If you have a wide slotted grate, make the bread thicker, or use an appropriate rack on top of the grill.
 You also want to oil the grates before adding the flatbread dough.

 For pizza, place the crust on the grill to allow it to get a little stiff, then top with pizza sauce, cheese, and other toppings, and put it back on the grill until the cheese is melted.